khaors/geocompr/main.md

 There is a less clear distinction between attribute and spatial information in raster data.
 Say, we are in the 3^rd^ row and the 4^th^ column of a raster matrix.
 To derive the corresponding coordinate, we have to move from the origin three cells in x-direction and four cells in y-direction with the cell resolution defining the distance for each x- and y-step.
-The raster header gives the matrix a spatial dimension which we need when plotting the raster or when we want to combine two rasters, think, for instance, of adding the values of one raster to another (see also next Chapter).
+The raster header gives the matrix a spatial dimension which we need when plotting the raster or when we want to combine two rasters, think, for instance, of adding the values of one raster to another (see also next chapter).
 <!-- should we somewhere add a table comparing advantages/disadvantages of using the vector or raster data model, would fit nicely into chapter 2 -->

 This chapter focuses on non-geographic operations on vector and raster data.